 To install MySQL, run the following command from a terminal prompt:

 sudo apt install mysql-server

 Once the installation is complete, the MySQL server should be started automatically.
 You can quickly check its current status via systemd:

 sudo service mysql status ● mysql.service - MySQL Community Server Loaded: loaded (/lib/systemd/system/mysql.service; enabled; vendor preset: enabled) Active: active (running) since Tue 2019-10-08 14:37:38 PDT; 2 weeks 5 days ago Main PID: 2028 (mysqld) Tasks: 28 (limit: 4915) CGroup: /system.slice/mysql.service └─2028 /usr/sbin/mysqld --daemonize --pid-file=/run/mysqld/mysqld.pid Oct 08 14:37:36 db.example.org systemd: Starting MySQL Community Server...
 Oct 08 14:37:38 db.example.org systemd: Started MySQL Community Server.

-The network status of the MySQL service can also be checked by running this command at the terminal prompt:
+The network status of the MySQL service can also be checked by running the

-When you run this command, you should see something similar to the following line:
+When you run this command, you should see something similar to the following: